-Every parent knows that kids can be picky eaters, especially when it comes to healthy foods like broccoli and spinach.
+Every parent knows that kids can be picky eaters, especially when it comes to nutritious foods such as broccoli and spinach.

-Yet pickiness has nothing to do with some kids’ refusal to eat certain dishes.
-According to Food Allergy Research and Education, about 1 out of every 13 children is allergic to at least one food.
-About 40 percent of those children have experienced severe, life-threatening reactions.
+But pickiness has nothing to do with some kids’ refusal to eat certain dishes.
+According to the Centers for Disease Control and Prevention (CDC), about 1 of every 13 children has an allergy to at least one food.

 A true food allergy can affect your child’s breathing, intestinal tract, heart, and skin.
 A child with a food allergy will develop one or more of the following symptoms within a few minutes to an hour after eating the food: